 While the Short-Term Incentive Plan is designed to incentivize our executive officers to achieve specific near-term financial and operational performance goals, the Long-Term Incentive Plan's incentive opportunity is designed to focus our executive officers on long-term performance by linking a substantial portion of an NEO's compensation to the long-term stability and success of our Company.
-The Compensation Committee believes that the equity awards granted in 2016 appropriately align the long-term interests of our executive officers with that of our stockholders.
-The Compensation Committee further believes that equity compensation is a critical tool in attracting and retaining gualified executives who we believe are integral to our success.
+The Compensation Committee believes that the equity awards granted in 2018 appropriately align the long-term interests of our executive officers with that of our stockholders.
+The Compensation Committee further believes that equity compensation is a critical tool in attracting and retaining qualified executives who we believe are integral to our success.

 Other Benefit Plans.
-Similar to all of our employees, executive officers are entitled to receive health, welfare, life insurance and 401(k) retirement benefits from Uniti.
+Similar to all of our employees, executive officers are entitled to receive health, welfare, and life insurance and 401(k) retirement benefits from Uniti, and are entitled to participate in the Uniti Group Inc. Employee Stock Purchase Plan.
 The Company also maintains the Uniti Group Inc. Deferred Compensation Plan, a non-qualified deferred compensation plan that offers participants the ability to defer compensation above the IRS qualified plan limits.
 Amounts deferred under the plan accrue interest at the lesser of the Company's weighted average cost of capital or the then current yield on the United States 10 year Treasury Note.
-As of December 31, 2016, the applicable rate under the plan was 2.45%.
+As of December 31, 2018, the applicable rate under the plan was 2.69%.
 The Compensation Committee adopted such plan as part of its effort to provide a competitive total compensation package.

-In 2016, we did not provide any perquisites to our NEOs other than relocation benefits to Mr. Wallace as described below.
+In 2018, we did not provide any perquisites to our NEOs.